 Bringing into the world a huge catalog of classic silhouettes, PUMA goes down in history as one of the all-time most influential brands.
 Puma’s roots date back to 1924, in the little town of Herzogenaurach, Germany.
 The brothers Adolf and Rudolf Dassler founded the Gebrüder Dassler Schuhfabrik, or the Dassler Brothers Shoe Factory.
 But after twenty-four years of working together, the brothers finally separated, due to conflict, in 1948.

 Rudolf “Rudi” Dassler founded Puma that same year.
-He soon made a leap in shoe innovation with the release of the Puma Atom, a relatively high-top football boot.
-It was the high-performance boot with which West Germany’s first postwar goal was scored, catapulting Puma to stand among the elite brands worldwide.
+He soon made a leap in shoe innovation with the release of the Puma Atom, a relatively high-top soccer cleat.
+It was the high-performance cleat with which West Germany’s first postwar goal was scored, catapulting Puma to stand among the elite brands worldwide.

 Throughout the decades, Puma kept on innovating their designs, introducing a series of athletic shoes, such as the Super Atom, the Brasil, the King, and the Suede.
 These shoes were worn by legendary athletes who also made the shoes become legends themselves, as they became champions and broke world records wearing Puma.

 But it was in the 1980s when Puma hit mainstream success, with their classic Suede, a tough track and field suede trainer.
 During this decade, subcultures—like leisure running, skating, breakdancing, and hip-hop—began to embrace Puma as not only a sportswear brand but also as a lifestyle brand.